Data-Driven Feature Tracking for Event Cameras With and Without Frames: Additional Ablation Experiments

 \section{Additional Ablation Experiments}

-In addition to the ablation experiments reported in Tab.
-2 in the main paper, we ablated the event input representation as well as the augmentation parameters used during training.
+We ablated the event input representation as well as the augmentation parameters used during training.
 Due to time reasons, we performed the following ablation experiments by training the \textit{reference model}, which does not include the frame attention module, for 70000 steps instead of 140000.